Personal Services Guidance

 - names and mixing instructions for cleaners, disinfectants and sanitizers that will be used;

 - When using a chemical disinfectant, it is important to follow the manufacturer’s written directions.
-All products used as a disinfectant must have a drug identification number (DIN) or medical device licence (MDL); foreign approvals (FDA, EPA, etc.) are not recognized in Canada.
+All products used as a disinfectant must have a drug identification number (DIN) or medical device license (MDL); foreign approvals (FDA, EPA, etc.) are not recognized in Canada.

 - It is important to choose the right disinfectant for the task being completed.

-General Instrument And Equipment Use
+General Instrument and Equipment Use